Furnace Repair Checklist

 - Look for the breaker labeled “furnace” or “heat,” and make sure it’s moved to “on.”
 If the breaker has tripped, it will be in the middle or “off” position.

-- Using one hand, firmly flip the breaker to the “on” location.
-If the breaker immediately trips and pops back to “off,” leave it alone and get in touch with a professional from Hix Air Conditioning Service, Inc. at 918-682-8238 immediately.
+- Using one hand, firmly flip the breaker to the “on” position.
+If the breaker immediately trips and pops back to “off,” don't try to reset it and get in touch with a professional from Hix Air Conditioning Service, Inc. at 918-682-8238 immediately.

 No matter your furnace’s age or brand, it has no less than one ordinary wall switch installed on or close to it.

 - Ensure the lever is facing up in the “on” position.
 If it was switched off, expect your furnace to take up to five minutes to start.
 (If you don’t know where your furnace is located, look in your basement, garage or utility closet.
 It may also be in a crawl space or attic.)

 When it comes to furnace problems, a filthy, blocked air filter is regularly to blame.

 - Your heater won’t be able to stay on, or it might get too warm from reduced airflow.

 - Your energy bills might increase because your heat is working more than it should.

 - Your furnace may fail too soon due to the fact a filthy filter triggers it to overwork.

 - Your heater may be disconnected from power if an extremely clogged filter results in a tripped breaker.